tensorflow/tfjs-website/docs/guides/tensors-operations.md

 TensorFlow.js is a framework to define and run computations using tensors in JavaScript.
 A **tensor** is a generalization of vectors and matrices to higher dimensions.

 ## Tensors

+TensorFlow.js is a framework to define and run computations using tensors in JavaScript.
+A **tensor** is a generalization of vectors and matrices to higher dimensions.

 The central unit of data in TensorFlow.js is the `tf.Tensor`: a set of values shaped into an array of one or more dimensions. `tf.Tensor`s are very similar to multidimensional arrays.

 A `tf.Tensor` also contains the following properties:

 *   `rank`: defines how many dimensions the tensor contains
 *   `shape`: which defines the size of each dimension of the data